UK's Johnson hails Biden as 'a big breath of fresh air'

 “America, the United States, Washington, the UK, plus the European Union have one thing we absolutely all want to do,” Johnson said.
 “And that is to uphold the Belfast Good Friday Agreement, and make sure we keep the balance of the peace process going.
 That is absolutely common ground,” Johnson said.

-“You know, I’m optimistic.”
-(Reporting by Guy Faulconbridge, Kate Holton and David Milliken)
+Reporting by Guy Faulconbridge, Kate Holton and David Milliken; editing by Michael Holden

 Our Standards: The Thomson Reuters Trust Principles.